kismetwireless/kismet/docs/dev/webui_rest.md

 ### Streams

-A Kismet stream is any continually exporting entity - it can be a pcap file logged to disk, other disk logs, or logs streaming over the web interface.
+A Kismet stream is linked to an export of indeterminate length - for instance, packet capture logs streamed over the web UI.

+Streams can be monitored and managed via the streaming API; for instance a privileged user can close an ongoing stream via the close_stream API

 ##### /streams/all_streams `/streams/all_streams.msgpack`, `/streams/all_streams.json`